debmcode/debmcode.github.io/README.md

 # debmcode.github.io

-DayNight Iceland is a mock travel website created for an intro to HTML & CSS class.
+DayNight Iceland is a mock website created for an intro HTML & CSS class.